indico/indico/doc/guides/UserGuide/Conferences.rst

 Here, you can also add contributions to your session.
 If you know the contribution’s ID, you can make use of the *Quick search* option; type in the ID, and then click on *seek it*.
-If not, you can search for it.
+Otherwise, you can search for it.
 You can search by author, or by any of the filtering criteria.
 It is also possible to import a contribution, to get the PDF or author list of selected contributions.
 You can also remove contributions, by selecting them and then clicking on *remove selected*.